JMMP-Group/AMM7_surge/README.md

 The configuration is based on v3.6 of the [NEMO](https://www.nemo-ocean.eu) modelling framework.

-The configuration recipe has be written for the [ARCHER](https://www.archer.ac.uk) HPC INTEL environment.
+The configuration recipe has be written for the [ARCHER2](https://www.archer2.ac.uk) UK National Supercomputing Service.

 The recipe describes how to configure and run a tides-only example.